CB2 micro

 Below is the PCB layout of the CB2 micro, including the components positions.

-1.3 Photo of the assembled KIT
+1.3 Photo of the assembled CB2 micro

-Below is a photo of the fully assembled CB2 micro KIT.
+Below is a photo of the fully assembled CB2 micro.
 Click on the image for a bigger resolution.
 Note, in the picture, jumpers J2/J3-J4/J5 have not been fitted in place.
 You should fit either J2/J3 or J4/J5 depending on your serial cable and serial connection required.
 Use a short piece of a cut component lead to short out the jumpers.
 The rest of the PCB is shown completely assembled.

 1.4 Components list